To make Procore's API as explorable as possible, we have provided the following sandbox environments you can use for testing:

-- After a weekly/monthly "blue/green" swap occurs, each server environment is independent of one another.
-Data created or updated in the weekly/monthly sandbox environments do not affect production.
+- After a monthly "blue/green" swap occurs, each server environment is independent of one another.
+Data created or updated in the monthly sandbox environment does not affect production.

-- The Production environment is best used to set up data which will eventually propagate to the weekly/monthly sandbox environments where you can safely manipulate it.
+- The Production environment is best used to set up data which will eventually propagate to the monthly sandbox environment where you can safely manipulate it.

 - After an App is created in your Developer Portal Account, the

-client_secretcredentials for your App will eventually propagate to the weekly/monthly sandbox environments.
+client_secretcredentials for your App will eventually propagate to the monthly sandbox environment.

-- Users created in production will eventually propagate to the weekly/monthly sandbox environments.
+- Users created in production will eventually propagate to the monthly sandbox environment.

-- When working in Developer Sandbox environments, do not rely on
+- When working in your Development Sandbox environment, do not rely on

 refresh_tokenfrom the production environment as those tokens will no longer align.